School where fans displayed Trump flag pulls out of MLK game

 MINNEAPOLIS — A Minnesota high school where fans displayed a President Donald Trump re-election flag has pulled out of a basketball invitational hosted by a Minneapolis school on Martin Luther King Jr. Day

-The Jordan High School boys’ basketball team was scheduled to play Minneapolis Henry on Monday in the MLK Showcase at Minneapolis Roosevelt.
+The Jordan High School boys’ basketball team was scheduled to play Minneapolis Patrick Henry High School Henry on Monday in the MLK Showcase at Minneapolis Roosevelt.

 Some Jordan fans displayed a Trump banner when Roosevelt visited Jordan last week.
 Jordan is a rural, overwhelmingly white community.
 Roosevelt’s coach says his team is predominantly black.